ET Speaks From Home

 mahjong taboo

 On my last trip to Singapore, my uncle gifted us a mahjong set.
-However, it took months before I was able to buy a mahjong table to play on, at £90 from the Vanguard Chinese supermarket in Birmingham.
-I was super excited as it had been a long time since I last played.
+However, it took me months to finally buy a mahjong table (£90 from Vanguard Chinese Supermarket in Birmingham).
+I was very excited, as it had been a long time since I last played.

 mahjong display

-My parents and relatives love playing mahjong whenever there is a gathering at my grandparent’s house.
-It is their favourite pastime game.
-I remember that they always have at least one to two tables in the background and it was so noisy!
-People would rotate and take turns to play until midnight, and some would continue until 2 or 3 am.
-Before my grandmother passed away, they also liked to play the Chinese four-colour cards with her.
+My parents and relatives love playing mahjong whenever there is a gathering at my grandparents’ house.
+It’s their favourite pastime.
+I remember there were always one or two tables running in the background—it was so noisy!
+People would rotate and take turns playing until midnight, and some would continue until 2 or 3 am.
+Before my grandmother passed away, they also enjoyed playing Chinese four colour cards with her.

 mahjong taboo winds